-- Preschool Field Officer Program; for children attending sessional kindergarten - Inclusion Support Program; for children attending long day care and occasional care.

-Additional funding for assistance may be available through the Kindergarten Inclusion Support Program.
+- Preschool Field Officer Program; for children attending funded kindergarten - Inclusion Support Program; for children attending long day care. - Additional funding for assistance may be available through the Kindergarten Inclusion Support Program.

 For information about children with additional needs at kindergarten or childcare, speak to your service or contact your closest Department of Education and Training office.